[1] 10

 Data scientists typically install all the open source software on their local computer.

-- If you want to do that, see Install R, RStudio, and Quarto Software for some ideas.
+- If you want to do that, see Installing Languages and IDEs for some ideas.

-However, for this course, we will be using Posit Cloud so you do not need to install any software.
+However, for most of this course, we will be using Posit Cloud so you do not need to install any software for now.

 - Posit Cloud is a cloud-based environment where you use browser-based access to R, the RStudio IDE, and your data to support data science work.